Hazardous Waste Operations and Emergency Response (HAZWOPER)

 The following are some of the important steps employers need to take with respect to PPE:

-- Follow the hierarchy of controls, including using engineering, work practice, and administrative controls before relying on PPE to protect workers.
+- Follow the hierarchy of controls—including elimination/substitution and engineering, work practice, and administrative controls—before relying on PPE to protect workers;

-- Ensure that PPE is used properly and whenever necessary.
+- Ensure that PPE is used properly and whenever necessary; and

-Although OSHA's HAZWOPER standard (29 CFR 1910.120) may not apply to workers who do not have emergency response roles, other OSHA standards, such as Emergency Action Plans (29 CFR 1910.38), may contain applicable training requirements.
+Although OSHA's Hazardous Waste Operations and Emergency Response (HAZWOPER) standard (29 CFR 1910.120) may not apply to non-emergency response workers impacted by a hazardous substances emergency], other OSHA standards may contain applicable training requirements.
 It is important for employers to:

 - Regularly review and reinforce knowledge of procedures, facilities, systems, and equipment.